jingcheng-du/Gene2vec/README.md

 # Gene2vec
 Codes repository for paper "Gene2Vec: Distributed Representation of Genes Based on Co-Expression".
-This work will be presented at [ICIBM](http://icibm2018.zhaobioinfo.org/).
+This work was presented at [ICIBM](http://icibm2018.zhaobioinfo.org/).

 We've provided a pre-trained gene2vec file that achieved best clusteredness in our experiment, see pre_trained_emb/gene2vec_dim_200_iter_9.txt.
 ## Installing Gene2vec